devanshiagarwal1034/s3tosnowflake/README.md

 # **S3 to Snowflake Data Pipeline Project**

-Welcome to my **Customer Booking Data Pipeline** project! 🚀 This initiative has been designed to automate the processing and loading of customer booking data from AWS S3 to Snowflake.
-By leveraging AWS Glue, Lambda, and Snowpipe, I’ve built a fully automated, end-to-end solution to ensure smooth data transformation and seamless loading.
+Welcome to my Customer Booking Data Pipeline project! 🚀 This project demonstrates an end-to-end, automated solution to process and load customer booking data from AWS S3 into Snowflake, leveraging key AWS services and Snowflake features for seamless data transformation and analysis.

+This project aims to provide a scalable and efficient data pipeline that automates data ingestion, transformation, and loading while ensuring the processed data is analysis-ready.

 ### **Project Overview**

-The objective of this project is to develop a fully automated data pipeline that extracts raw customer booking data stored in AWS S3, processes and transforms it using AWS Glue, and then loads the cleaned data into Snowflake for analysis.
-Below is a detailed explanation of how the process works:
+The project focuses on building a pipeline that extracts raw customer booking data from AWS S3, processes it using AWS Glue and Lambda, and loads it into Snowflake for analysis.
+By utilizing services like Snowpipe, storage integration, and Snowflake tasks, the pipeline ensures automation and operational efficiency.

 ### **Key AWS Services and Snowflake Features:**